Are you superhuman? I’m not and having multiple plates spinning at one time can create a lot of tension and stress in my life.

 I have only recently discovered this great application.
-It links into my gmail account, I can create lists, add links to articles, colour code items, set reminders, voice memos, collect photos.
-It is web based so you have to go online to use it, but there is also a mobile app for android users.
+It links into my Gmail account, I can create lists, add links to articles, color code items, set reminders, voice memos, collect photos.
+It is web-based so you have to go online to use it, but there is also a mobile app for android users.

 Paper is just a simple notebook for on the go writing stuff down.
 I find that by the time I take to pull out the phone, tap on buttons etc I could have written a short note in my little notebook.